 Q: What is the CASPer test and why am I required to take it?

 A: The CASPer (Computer-Based Assessment for Sampling Personal Characteristics) is a relatively new situational judgment test that some medical schools in the U.S. and Canada have started to adopt as a tool to assist in their holistic application reviews.
-Based on promising results in other programs, Michigan Med will start requiring the CASPer test of all MD applicants in the 2018-19 application cycle.
+Based on promising results in other programs, Michigan Med will start requiring the CASPer test of all MD and MD/PhD (MSTP) applicants in the 2018-19 application cycle.
 Your test results are valid for one admissions cycle.

 CASPer is comprised of 12 sections of video and written scenarios, similar to an MMI, that are designed to provide a robust and reliable view of the personal and professional characteristics we seek in all applicants.
 While no studying is required to take the CASPer test, we encourage you to familiarize yourself with the test content and system requirements.